-In its continuing effort to improve and standardize the background check process outlined in the Guide to Judiciary Policy, Volume 12 (Human Resources), Chapter 5 (Employment), § 570 Background Checks and Investigations, the AO is pursuing a procurement for a new fingerprint solution that will standardize how all court units and Federal Public Defender Organizations (FPDOs) enter and transmit biometric information.
+In its continuing effort to improve and standardize the background check process outlined in the Guide to Judiciary Policy, Volume 12 (Human Resources), Chapter 5 (Employment), § 570 Background Checks and Investigations, the AO has procured a new fingerprint solution that will standardize how all court units and Federal Public Defender Organizations (FPDOs) enter and transmit biometric information.
 The new solution will replace the current methods used to submit fingerprints for background checks (inked fingerprint cards and LiveScan fingerprints), increase the security of the data, and improve the efficiency of the overall process.
-Unlike the legacy solutions, the new centrally maintained, web-based solution will operate on a local computer with other applications (i.e. JIFMS, JENIE) rather than on a stand-alone machine.
-No data will be stored on the local device, which will protect personally identifiable information (PII), and all data will be securely transmitted to a central repository.
+Unlike the legacy solutions, the new centrally maintained, webbased solution operates on a local computer with other applications (i.e. JIFMS, JENIE) rather than on a standalone machine.
+No data is stored on the local device, which protects personally identifiable information, and all data is securely transmitted to a central repository.